Education voucher at hand? Step into the fast lane: Contact us

 The bootcamp is aimed at professionals with an IT background or IT graduates, as well as career changers.
 On the other hand it is aimed at professionals of various disciplines who are required to participate in or even to coordinate IT projects for their department without having the experience.
 Not sure if it's for you?
 Then contact our admissions team and let us advise you.

-Our IT Project Management bootcamp offers you top-notch instruction, hands-on assignments, 1:1 feedback sessions, and Q&A sessions with industry experts on real world projects.
+Our IT Project Management with AI bootcamp offers you top-notch instruction, hands-on assignments, 1:1 feedback sessions, and Q&A sessions with industry experts on real world projects.
 You will learn the advantages and drawbacks of classic and agile methods and get guidance on how to make them work in real life.
 Throughout the course you will implement a project space with templates and a comprehensive toolkit for your future projects.

 Across all industries and organisations the digital transformation is creating new jobs in which the skills of agile IT Project Managers are particularly in demand.
 Whether it is as project manager, product owner, technical project manager or lead engineer – they are the drivers of software development projects.
 In close collaboration with web developers and user experience designers you help to create digital products with added value.
 Career changer in IT project management?
 We'll get you there!